GuillaumeGomez/sysinfo/README.md

 # system
-A system handler to get interact with processus
+A system handler to interact with processus.